capyvara/brazil-civil-registry-data/README.md

 ## Tables

 ### civil_registry_deaths.csv
-Scrap of death registries at https://transparencia.registrocivil.org.br/registros
+Scrap of all-cause death registries at https://transparencia.registrocivil.org.br/registros

 Monthly entries, contains all the cities and states, from 2015 to 2020